 The Requirements For Buying Final Expense Insurance For A Family Member

-Nearly every final expense insurance company allows one family member to buy coverage for another.
+Nearly every final expense insurance company allows one family member to purchase coverage for another.
 Overall, the requirements are relatively simple:

 • The insured agrees to the policy being issued.